Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 He noted that many Experts on good content about the traditional sandbox are far from the truth.
 There are indeed many algorithms that might look pretty similar, but they are not the same.
 These new algorithms mainly try to understand where the new sites fit among other websites that rank for the same queries.

-As he mentioned, things are quite tricky initially as Google tries to figure out where to place the new websites.
+As he mentioned, things were quite tricky initially as Google tried to figure out where to place the new websites.
 Most of the time, Google’s algorithms start at one place and figure the rest out in the process by measuring all other signals to understand how your website is faring.

 This might initially lead your new websites to rank lower, which is what people mean when talking about the sandbox effect.
 And when the results drop, people term it the Google honeymoon period.